 Many times a grandparent death is a child's first real brush with mortality.
 Dealing with loss can be difficult, but at the same time a child can grow in maturity and understanding through this experience.
 Every child dealing with death needs the support of understanding adults.
 Parents, of course, have the primary role, but a grandparent can help a child understand the death of one of his or her other grandparents.
-The best approach depends upon the age of the child, but some guidelines apply no matter what the age.
+Preschool and school age grandchildren will need the most help, and the following suggestions may help:

 - Answer a child’s questions, but keep your answers brief and simple.

 - Do not feel that you must provide all the answers.

 - Allow the child to grieve, but understand that for some children, real grief will be delayed.